 Making the Sauce and Substitutes for the Salmon

 The flavors of this citrus glaze are fantastic on both the salmon and the asparagus.
 Because citrus fruits like oranges, lemons and limes are available pretty much year-round, this easy dinner idea can be made basically any time the mood strikes.

 As soon as the salmon comes out of the oven, serve together with the asparagus for a wonderfully healthy, filling meal.
 No need for potatoes, pasta or rice – this dinner is pretty incredible all on its own!
-However, if you would like a healthier “rice” side, I love pairing this with a savory cauliflower rice.
-You can now get Riced Cauliflower in the frozen section at Costco!
-Be sure to sign up for my e-newsletter, where you get all of my latest recipes.
-As a ‘Thank you’ you’ll get my printable Costco shopping check list below.
+Would you like some other side-dish options?
+Here are some great side dish recipes:

 If you loved this delicious Sheet Pan Salmon recipe, check out some of my other healthy dinner ideas here:

-Here’s the recipe for this simple, easy and delicious Sheet Pan Citrus Salmon with Asparagus:
+Here’s the recipe for this simple, easy and delicious Sheet Pan Salmon with Asparagus:

 - Preheat oven to 400 degrees.
-Lightly spray a sheet pan or cookie sheet with non-stick cooking spray, or line with aluminum foil.
+Lightly spray a sheet pan or with non-stick cooking spray, or line with parchment paper.

 - Evenly place the asparagus on the prepared pan.
 Place the salmon filets on top of the asparagus.

 - In a small bowl, whisk together the orange juice and zest, lime and lemon juice, honey and garlic.
 Once honey is fully dissolved, pour over the salmon and asparagus.
 Sprinkle with salt and pepper to taste.
 Top each salmon filet with an orange slice, if desired.